|Director: John Krasinski |

 The story follows a single, isolated family—husband and wife Lee and Evelyn (John Krasinski and Emily Blunt) and their three children—Regan (Millicent Simmonds), a young teenager who is deaf; middle child Marcus (Noah Jupe); and preschooler Beau (Cade Woodward)—as they attempt to survive in a grim, post-apocalyptic world that is largely devoid of other people and in which they must conduct all their activities in complete and utter silence.
 The film’s monsters, you see, are completely blind, but they have incredible hearing, and if they hear you make even the slightest sound, they come crashing out of the woods or wherever they are lurking and take you with swift, terrifying force, a lesson we learn with distinct clarity in the film’s instructive opening sequence.

 There are several complicating factors with which the family must deal, including Regan’s lingering guilt over an earlier incident that she feels has caused her to lose the love of her father and Evelyn’s pregnancy, which, while evidence of the potential for the human race to continue, also leaves us with the lingering question of how they can possibly survive with a crying infant (my mind was constantly going back to the most gut-wrenching scene in Agnieszka Holland’s In Darkness , in which a group of Polish Jews hiding from the Nazis in the sewer system of Lvov must do the unthinkable when a recently born baby begins to cry and possibly alert the Germans to their presence).
 Thus, an event that should be happy and joyous carries with it the possibility of violent demise for the whole family, which is part of what sets the entire film on edge.
-You don’t realize how much sound you make just living your life until your very survival depends on not making any sound, and the manner in which the family goes about ensuring their lives of absolute silence is often ingenious.
+You don’t realize how much sound you make just living until your very survival depends on being completely soundless in everything you do, and the manner in which the family goes about ensuring their lives of silence is often ingenious.

 Thoughts?
 E-mail James Kendrick